Taliban say Marine tape won't hurt Afghanistan talks

 A breakthrough would mark a milestone for the Obama administration, struggling to secure a modicum of stability in Afghanistan as it presses ahead with its gradual withdrawal from a long and costly war.
 The United States and its allies aim to withdraw combat troops by the end of 2014.

-(Additional reporting by Missy Ryan, Andrew Quinn, Laura Macinnis and Warren Strobel in WASHINGTON, Ali Suaib in TRIPOLI, Firouz Sedarat and Andrew Hammond in DUBAI; Writing by Emma Graham-Harrison and Jackie Frank,; Editing by Ron Popeski and Eric Walsh)
+(Additional reporting by Missy Ryan, Andrew Quinn, Laura Macinnis and Warren Strobel in WASHINGTON, Ali Suaib in TRIPOLI, Firouz Sedarat and Andrew Hammond in DUBAI; Writing by Emma Graham-Harrison and Jackie Frank; Editing by Eric Walsh and John O'Callaghan)